 A 1995 graduate of Mississippi State, Mitchell's first head-coaching experience came in 1996 at Central Holmes Academy High School in Lexington, Miss.
 Mitchell performed multiple duties at the school, including head coach of both basketball teams as well as the track and golf teams.
 He also served as the defensive coordinator for the football team.

-Mitchell, 41, is married to Jenna Ramsey Mitchell of Amelia Island, Fla., and has two daughters, Lacy Mitchell, of Starkville, Miss and Saylor Rose.
+Mitchell, 42, is married to Jenna Ramsey Mitchell of Amelia Island, Fla., and they have two daughters, Lacy Mitchell, of Starkville, Miss and Saylor Rose.
 They are expecting their third daughter in October.
 The couple is very active in community service as Jenna serves on the board of the Children's Advocacy Center and Matthew volunteers his time for several area charities and organizations.
 Matthew also is an honorary Rotarian in the Lexington chapter.
 After receiving a new seven-year contract in 2012, Mitchell gave $100,000 of his new seven-year contract back to the University of Kentucky for academic purposes.
 The Mitchell Family Foundation also donated over $40k to the Pat Summitt Foundation in February of 2014 in conjunction with "We Back Pat" Week.
 In the summer of 2014, he and Jenna made one of the largest donations ever by a UK employee back to their employer when they pledged to donate $1 million to the UK Athletics department over the next 10 years.